aspose-words/Aspose.Words-Documentation/cpp/product-overview/_index.md

 * Performance and scalability
 * Minimal learning curve

-The following diagram shows the main features of Aspose.Words for С++ and how they relate to each other.
+The following diagram demonstrates the main features of Aspose.Words for С++ and how they relate to each other.

 <img src="aspose_words-product-features-overview.png" alt="aspose_words-product-features-overview" style="width:800px"/>